gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 ### Build

-`CommandLine.Build` method allows to quickly build a command line string from a specified list of arguments.
+`CommandLine.Build` method allows you to quickly build a command-line string from a specified list of arguments.
 Basically, this is a shortcut to `CommandLineBuilder` class in a handy functional form:

 ``` csharp